lowRISC/lowrisc-site/content/blog/ibex-on-fpga-get-stuff-executed.md

 ecosystem makes PULPissimo a useful starting point for your own project and explorations.

-Besides re-integrating Ibex into PULPissimo we also created new FPGA port for the latest version (Commit ID d37549e).
+Besides re-integrating Ibex into PULPissimo we also created a new FPGA port for the latest version (Commit ID d37549e).
 PULPissimo can now be instantiated on the Digilent Nexys Video Artix-7 FPGA board.
 This board is equipped with a XC7A200T device - the largest Artix-7 FPGA supported by the free Vivado WebPACK